Course ObjectiveImprove knowledge of the historical development of democracy and of

 Being able to formulate an independent opinion on historical and

-contemporary issues related to democracy.
+issues related to democracy.

 Course ContentSince the end of the eighteenth century ‘democracy’ slowly but steadily